Who We Are

 Sarah graduated from the School of Education and the school of Jewish Nonprofit Management at Hebrew Union College-Jewish Institute of Religion.
 She comes to TMI from Kehillah Jewish High School where she loved working with student leaders and organizing and leading the annual class trips as their Director of Experiential Education.
 She is excited to bring her organizational systems skills and passion for empowering students to TMI.
 She currently lives in France with her husband and two cats.

-Teen Program Manager
+Director of Teen Program

-In addition to her position as the Teen Program Manager, Leslie-Anne also serves on the Board of Directors.
+In addition to her position as Teen Program Director, Leslie-Anne also serves on the Board of Directors.
 She brings experience in the areas of leadership, team effectiveness, and fundraising.
 Leslie has served as a consultant for Combined Jewish Philanthropies’ Leadership Development Institute, is a Vice-Chair of the URJ Communities Leadership Team (NE), and has held senior positions at several not-for-profit organizations, including Boston Baroque, WNET-NY, UCS, and Common Ground Stage and Film Company.
 She is the proud mother of three, ages (17, 20, and 23), and is a past president pf her synagogue community.

 Director of Operations